 Applying margins wider than 2 cm decreases the local reoccurrence rate but does not improve long-term survival.
-The scar after an excisional biopsy of a melanoma $\leq 2$ mm should be removed without superficial fascia.
-These rules cannot be applied for melanomas located on the face, where no fascia is present and the excision margin may be narrower.
+The scar after an excisional biopsy of a melanoma ≤ 2 mm should be removed without superficial fascia.
+These rules cannot be applied for melanomas located on the face, were no fascia are present and the excision margin may be narrower.
 In the case of the subungual localisation of melanomas, a distant phalanx should be amputated.